-Maryland plans a bigger role for baby eels in preserving the Chesapeake Bay
+A bigger role for baby eels in preserving the Chesapeake Bay

 For more than a decade, the state has actively trapped and trucked baby eels upstream and around the Conowingo Dam along the Susquehanna River in Harford and Cecil counties in Maryland.
 The dam blocks the eels’ typical migration patterns and their access to parts of the watershed.
-After the efforts produced record eel populations, the state is planning to expand this effort by building a way for the eels to get across the dam themselves.
+After the efforts produced record eel populations, the state and the dam’s owner, Exelon, are now planning to expand this effort by building a way for the eels to get across the dam themselves.

 Eels used to move freely throughout the Chesapeake Bay and the Susquehanna River.
 They often served as food for Indigenous people and early settlers who lived around the area, said Aaron Henning, a fisheries biologist for the Susquehanna River Basin Commission.